memfault/interrupt/_drafts/STMViewer.md

 We can observe how the highest priority execution halts all other interrupts, and only after it completes do the other interrupts resume.
 What's particularly significant in such experiments is that the marker register writes used in Trace Viewer are atomic, preventing a higher-priority interrupt from occurring between data point generation.
 This also makes it a valuable tool for visualizing FreeRTOS threads.

-### Fast ADC signal
+### High frequency ADC signal

-Have you ever tried to visualize a fast ADC signal from an embedded target?
+Have you ever tried to visualize a high frequency ADC signal from an embedded target?
 Some time ago, I had to check the step response of a low-level current controller for a motor.
-The current was sampled every 25 microseconds, which made it quite a fast signal.
+The current was sampled every 25 microseconds, which made it quite a challenge to visualize.
 I considered using a DAC and an oscilloscope or recording and replaying the data after the event and eventually went for the latter.
 Unfortunately, both methods were time-consuming and troublesome.

 Let's see how TraceViewer can handle this task.
-We will record the current response of an inductor when a voltage step is applied to it
+We will record the current response of an inductor when a voltage step is applied to it:

 <!-- TODO PICTURE INDUCTOR -->
 ![](/img/stmviewer/inductance_step.png)